 Experiences that are not guided, but that contribute to the learning goals of the course may be counted towards the out-of-class work.

-You may apply for general education course approval in any category that pertains to the course content (including diversity and global perspectives), but only if the program is offered with some regularity.
-Course approval requires a 1-page rationale for how the tour addresses a GE outcome, plus a syllabus, and it should be sent to the Director of General Education for committee review.
+You may apply for general education course approval in any category that pertains to the course content (including diversity and global perspectives).
+Please follow the General Education Course Proposal requirements as required through UCC.
 Students may also petition separately for general education credit using the GE student petition process.

 There are questions designed to gather information to help for the marketing of the program.
 The information is used to create marketing materials for your program (study abroad website, brochures, posters).
 The materials are created by the Study Abroad office, but marketing is also a large responsibility of the leader as you are the one that can enthusiastically talk to others about your program.